Skip to main content

 Show up 30 minutes early.

-Everyone who boards the boat must sign a waiver — the link comes in your confirmation email.
+Everyone who boards the boat must sign a waiver.
+The link comes in your confirmation email.

 Castillo de San Marcos